+Owning a pet is highly rewarding.
 Everyone who owns a pet must be aware of their responsibilities, not only to their pet, but also to the wider community.
+As a pet owner, you have the responsibility to look after you pet’s basic welfare needs.
+Your pet will need an appropriate balanced diet, clean, cool water at all times, adequate shelter for all weather conditions, socialisation, training, exercise and veterinary care.
 Find out how to deal with barking dogs and nuisance cats, discover off-leash dog exercise areas and much more.

+When adding a cat to your family, Central Coast Council wants to give you some tips on how you can become a responsible pet owner and keep your cat safe.
+Identification, such as a microchip and a collar with tags, will ensure you are reunited with your cat should they become lost or injured.
 Council encourages residents to keep cats indoors, especially at night.
 This not only helps to protect our native wildlife but also to prevent cats being run over by cars, mauled by dogs, poisoned and lost as a result of roaming freely outdoors.
-Cats should also wear collars with a bell attached and a tag displaying their name and owners address and/or phone number.

 A domestic cat cannot be trapped or caught in a public or privately owned space and taken to an Animal Care Facility unless it is necessary to prevent injury or death of another domestic animal, person or if the cat is in a designated wildlife protection area.

 For assistance with wildlife injured by a cat, contact WIRES Rescue on 1300 094 737.

 Complaints regarding nuisance cats can be made by contacting our Customer Service Centre on 1300 463 954.

 An unrestrained and unsupervised dog can be a danger to other people and animals.
 Penalties can apply to the dog owner or the person in charge for a dog that attacks, bites, harasses, chases or rushes at a person or animal.